Men

 -

-Premature deaths from heart disease in men accounts for 75% of total deaths
+Premature deaths from heart disease in men account for 75% of total deaths.

 -